danyshaanan/tcmount/README.md

 ![Screen shot of `tcmount`](https://raw.github.com/danyshaanan/tcmount/master/doc/tcmount_example.png?raw=true)

-Green files or folders are mounted, yellow are not, and red do not exist at the time.
+Green files or folders are mounted, yellow are not, and grey do not exist at the time.

 `tcmount <id>` will mount the link with that id.